 The occurrence is missing

-There is a dfdl:assert with failureType 'processingError' on the component and its expression evaluates to false or its regular expression pattern fails to match, or a processing error occurs while processing the dfdl:assert.
+There is a dfdl:assert with failureType 'processingError' on the component and its expression evaluates to false or its regular expression pattern fails to match, or a Processing Error occurs while processing the dfdl:assert.

-A processing error occurs when parsing the component.
-Processing errors include, but are not limited to, inability to identify any of nil, empty, normal or absent representations, or failure to convert a value to the built-in logical type.
+A Processing Error occurs when parsing the component.
+Processing Errors include, but are not limited to, inability to identify any of nil, empty, normal or absent representations, or failure to convert a value to the built-in logical type.

-Note that validation errors or recoverable errors do not cause a component to be known-not-to-exist.
+Note that Validation Errors or Recoverable Errors do not cause a component to be known-not-to-exist.

 Note: based on the above, when processing a sequence for which a separator is defined, the presence of a match in the data for the separator is not sufficient to cause the parser to determine that an associated component is known-to-exist.
 See Section 14.2 Sequence Groups with Separators for details.